wgmo/graphtik/docs/source/arch.rst

         the *solution* must then *reschedule* the remaining operations downstream, and possibly *cancel* some of those ( assigned in :attr:`.Solution.canceled`).

-        Operations with *partial outputs* are incompatible with `sideffected`\s, i.e. they cannot control which of their sideffects they have produced, it's either all or nothing.
+        *Partial operations* are usually declared with `returns dictionary` so that the underlying function can control which of the outputs are returned.

         See :ref:`rescheduled`